Shinan Liu 刘诗楠

 Biography

-I am a final-year Ph.D. candidate in the Computer Science Department at the University of Chicago and my advisor is Prof. Nick Feamster.
-And I received my Master of Science degree within Ph.D. at UChicago in the Summer of 2022 and my Bachelor of Engineering degree from Yingcai Honors College at UESTC.
+I am a Ph.D. in the Computer Science Department at the University of Chicago and my advisor is Prof. Nick Feamster.
+I received my Master of Science degree within Ph.D. at UChicago in 2022, and my Bachelor of Engineering degree from Yingcai Honors College at UESTC, in 2019.

-Before coming to UChicago, I was the CEO of a start-up Dominity Security Co., Ltd. I am a Research Consultant at LangSafe.ai, and I also had my internship at FedML, Virginia Tech, Qihoo 360, MSRA(short-term visit), KnowWhy, and Tsinghua NISL.
+Before coming to UChicago, I was the CEO of a start-up Dominity Security Co., Ltd. I was a Research Intern at Conviva mentored by Prof. Vyas Sekar, and a Research Consultant at LangSafe.ai, and I also had my internship at FedML, Virginia Tech, Qihoo 360, MSRA(short-term visit), KnowWhy, and Tsinghua NISL.

 Overview of My Research